Career Mentoring Programme

 Tab Content: Eligibility & Sign Up

-In the meantime, if you’d like to find out more about the Programme, please visit the dedicated Teams space.
+For further information about the Programmee please visit the dedicated Teams space.

 Applications will be looked at on a first come, first served basis, although there is no guarantee that you will be placed with a mentor if no one suitable is available.
 Please note that matching could take a few weeks, so thank you for your patience.

 Please contact the Career Mentoring Officer, Claire Lawrenson if you have any questions.

 Please note that the Programme is available to all students, except first year undergraduates.
 Masters students and Postgraduates may also apply.